Remuneration

 InsuranceLife and health insurance

-PensionIn addition to statutory employment pension security, the President and CEO has a defined contribution group pension benefit.
-His pension accumulates by 37% of the annual earnings.
-The CEO has the opportunity to retire upon reaching 60 years of age.
-The payment of insurance contributions ends at the termination of employment.
-The pension is determined on the basis of the insurance savings accrued by the time of retirement.
-Retirement can be postponed up to 70 years of age.
-At this time, the pension is determined on the basis of insurance savings adjusted according to the value development of the investment objects.
+entitled to retire upon reaching the age of 60.
+The payment of insurance premiums ceases upon termination of the employment relationship.
+The pension benefit is determined on the basis of the insurance savings accrued at the commencement of the pension.
+The commencement of the pension may be deferred up to the age of 70, in which case the pension benefit is determined based on the insurance savings adjusted according to the value development of

 Short-term remuneration schemeA short-term incentive (STI) bonus scheme related to the achievement of short-term financial and operational targets.

-ClawbackUnder the long-term and short-term incentive schemes, the Board of Directors may reduce, cancel or clawback previously paid rewards in the event of misconduct.
+ClawbackIn relation to the short-term and long-term incentive schemes, the Board of Directors may reduce, cancel or claw back remuneration already paid in cases of misconduct.

 EUR Variable remuneration components Pension benefits